The last thing you would expect is to ruin a newly installed sod on your lawn. But for how long will I have to wait before using your new sod lawn?

 Can dogs walk on new sod?

 No, you want to keep your pet as far away from your newly-sodded lawn as possible.
+But does dog pee affect new sod?
 Since new sod has shallow roots, pet urine can easily seep into the soil and cause damage to such developing roots.
-You’ll- therefore- want to keep dogs away from the new sod until deeper, stronger roots are established.
+You’ll want to keep dogs away from the new sod until deeper, stronger roots are established.

 Why can’t you walk on new turf too early?

-If you begin walking on your new sod before it establishes a strong anchorage system, your turfgrass is less likely to thrive, as the foot pressure causes wear to sections of the turf.
-The best thing to do- therefore- is to wait for proper root establishment.
+If you begin walking on your new sod before it establishes a strong anchorage system, your turfgrass is less likely to thrive, as the foot pressure causes wear to sections of the turf or even makes new sod turn brown.
+Therefore, the best thing to do is to wait for proper root establishment.
 The most you can do is to try and shorten the waiting duration by boosting the rate at which root establishment takes place.
 You can achieve this by:

 - Ensure to irrigate the new sod frequently during the first fourteen days.

 - Avoid overwatering your new sod, as excessive soil moisture inhibits rooting.

 If, for one reason or the other- you have to walk on your new sod within the first six weeks of installation, avoid repeatedly trudging through the same path on the lawn and change your routes through the sod as much as possible.
 This will help minimize chances of wear on specific sections of the sod due to heavy foot traffic.
 For particularly heavy foot traffic, you can cover your new sod with plywood to protect it.
 However, you’ll want to avoid covering your new turf for too long as this prevents direct sunlight exposure.
 In addition its good to avoid human urine